Political communication

 President George W. Bush giving a speech on immigration in Glynco, Georgia.

-Political communication is the study of political messaging, e.g. in political campaigns, speeches and political advertising, often within the mass media.
-It is an interdisciplinary subfield located between communication studies and political science.
+Political communication is the practice or study of political messaging, e.g. in political campaigns, speeches and political advertising, often within the mass media.
+As an interdisciplinary subfield it is located between communication studies and political science.
 Political communication is concerned with ideas such as information flow, political influence, policy making, news, and public opinion.
-The field also focuses on the study of political social media, propaganda, political economy of communication and non-profit organisations that communicate to affect political processes.
-Modern societal changes that have affected the field include the digitization of media, polarization and a movement towards a post-truth media environment.
+The subfield also focuses on the study of political social media, propaganda, political economy of communication and non-profit organisations that communicate to affect political processes.
+Modern societal changes that have affected the subfield include the digitization of media, polarization and a movement towards a post-truth media environment.

 History

 Ancient History

 Political communication has existed since antiquity.
 During this era it was common for rulers to use symbols and monuments to communicate power and authority to the masses.
 In ancient Greece, public speeches such as those delivered by Pericles in Athens, played a crucial role in shaping political discourse and rallying public support for war efforts.

 During the era of the Roman Empire, political communication took on a more sophisticated form with the use of propaganda, rhetoric, and public spectacles in order to try and influence public opinion.
 Figures famed for their political communication skills include Cicero.